williamngan/react-native-sprite/README.md

 ## Known Issues
 - Avoid using a long sequence of large images.
 This may make it crash in older iPhones and/or take a long time to load.
 Please submit a pull request if you have a fix for [this issue](https://github.com/williamngan/react-native-sprite/issues/4).
 - React Native is a bit of a moving target and many things undocumented.
 Please file [issues](https://github.com/williamngan/react-native-sprite/issues) or ping [@williamngan](https://twitter.com/williamngan) for bugs and suggestions.
-- Experimental, with rough edges ;-)
+- Experimental, with rough edges :sweat_smile:

+&nbsp;

 ## Component Properties
 The Sprite component has the following props: